• Products

 1. Fibonacci Retracement

 The Fibonacci retracement tool is widely employed in analysing the stock market.
 It assists traders in determining both the support and resistance levels of a stock.
-A support level represents a price at which one might consider entering a trade or purchasing the stock, while a resistance level denotes the maximum price at which one might contemplate exiting the trade or selling the stock.
+A support level represents a price at which you might consider entering a trade or purchasing the stock, while a resistance level denotes the maximum price at which you might contemplate exiting the trade or selling the stock.
 Gaining insights into a stock's support and resistance levels is instrumental in identifying and strategically planning entry and exit points for a trade.

 The strategy underlying Fibonacci retracement revolves around the concept of retrace and reversal.
 This implies that the stock price retraces at various price levels before undergoing a complete reversal.
 Typically, traders draw horizontal lines at different percentage levels, specifically the Fibonacci levels of 23.6%, 38.2%, and 61.8%.
 These percentage markings serve as potential points of reversal.
 To execute a well-informed trade, it is crucial to consider the stock's support, resistance, and retrace points.